 This book connects findings and insights authored by famous scholars in management and organization studies with challenges the military is facing today.

 One assumes that management and organization studies is only about the rational, predictable, and manageable, and that military action is predominately irrational, unpredictable, and unmanageable; both assumptions are wrong.
 This book argues that the discipline of management and organization studies is highly relevant for the military in both peace- and wartime conditions, and for any situation in between.
-In all conditions, the giant and complex military organization needs to be structured, processed, administrated, led and accounted for.
+In all conditions, the giant and complex military organization needs to be structured, processed, administrated, led, and accounted for.
 Each chapter presented in this volume focuses on the contributions of founding thinkers in management and organization studies, with their work translated and applied to the military setting.
-These scholars are drawn from a variety of backgrounds, including organizational sociology, economics, political science, psychology and engineering.
+These scholars are drawn from a variety of backgrounds, including organizational sociology, economics, political science, psychology, and engineering.
 Although the work of only a few explicitly refers to the military, the contributions of all these scholars are relevant in order to come to grips with security and military affairs.
-Together with many other academics’ work, the contributions of these eighteen scholars constitute the core of the field of management and organization studies.
+Together with many other academics’ work, the contributions of these 18 scholars constitute the core of the field of management and organization studies.

 2. Frederick Taylor: standardized work division, calculation and efficiency, criticism and new developments

 3. Mary Parker Follett: dynamic administration, from the growing of power to constructive conflict

 4. Chester Barnard: the human side of the (military) enterprise and leadership

 5. James March: decision making in organizations and the military, the ‘upper echelon’ approach